dettier/sculp/README.md

 * `Type.BOOLEAN` Boolean type.
 * `Type.FUNCTION` Function type.
 * `Type.DATE` Date type.
 * `Type.OBJECT` Object type.
-For this type you need to provide schemes for all properties using `properties` field.
+For this type you need to provide schemas for all properties using `properties` field.
 * `Type.GROUP` The same as `Type.OBJECT` but this type represents an object as just a group of fields and not as some entity.
 The difference is the validation of properties for `undefined` values.
 For `Type.GROUP` properties are validated and for `Type.OBJECT` they are not.
 * `Type.ARRAY` Array type.
-For this type you need to provide scheme for array item using `items` field.
+For this type you need to provide schema for array item using `items` field.
 * `Type.ANY_VALUE` Value of any type.
 * `Type.ANY_OBJECT` Object with any properties.
 No `properties` field needed.